-The application cycle for the MSU Master of Physician Assistant Studies Program will open in April and close August 1st annually.
-All applications must be initiated through the Central Application Service for Physician Assistants (CASPA).
+The application cycle for the MSU Master of Physician Assistant Studies Program opens in April in CASPA.
+All applications must be initiated through Central Application Service for Physician Assistants (CASPA).
 CASPA reviews and verifies all submitted materials for each application before designating the application as VERIFIED.
-The application must be verified by August 1st to be considered for the current application cycle.
+The PA Program will only conduct interviews after the application is VERIFIED.
+The PA program will conduct interviews throughout the summer and fall with rolling admissions.

 Skip to specific sections about: